isomerpages/moe-jurongwestsec/_distinctive/Full Subject–Based Banding (FSBB).md

 title: Full Subject–Based Banding (FSBB)
 permalink: /holistic-development/full-subject-based-banding-fsbb/
 description: ""
+variant: markdown
 ---

-**Jurong West Secondary School** is one of the 28 secondary schools selected by the Ministry of Education to start piloting aspects of Full Subject-Based Banding (Full SBB) from 2020.
-It was also reported in the media on 3 September 2019. ([read about it here!](https://www.channelnewsasia.com/news/singapore/subject-based-banding-secondary-schools-pilot-moe-11868662))
+**Jurong West Secondary School**&nbsp;is one of the 28 secondary schools selected by the Ministry of Education to start piloting aspects of Full Subject-Based Banding (Full SBB) from 2020.
+It was also reported in the media on 3 September 2019.

 ![fsbb1.jpg](/images/fsbb1.jpg)